 Managing unsatisfactory performance and misconduct

-- Where a staff member is not able to demonstrate performance or conduct to a satisfactory standard, action will be taken to address the unsatisfactory performance or misconduct.
-Such action will occur in a timely manner.
+- Where a staff member is not able to demonstrate performance or conduct to a satisfactory standard, action is taken to address the unsatisfactory performance or misconduct.
+Such action occurs in a timely manner.

-- The preferred outcome of an unsatisfactory performance or misconduct process is that a staff member will improve his or her performance to contribute to the ongoing success of the University.
+- The preferred outcome of an unsatisfactory performance or misconduct process is that a staff member improves his or her performance to contribute to the ongoing success of the University.

 6. A staff member:

 - is afforded procedural fairness;

 - may seek procedural advice from Human Resources;

 |Title||Unsatisfactory performance and misconduct|